 10. The target RAN sends the Handover Notify message to the AMF.
 If there is no tunnel for such MBS session, the target RAN provides a DL tunnel information to the MB-SMF via the AMF.

 11-12.
-If there is an existing shared MBS N3 tunnel, upon reception of the Handover Notify the MB-SMF knows the UE camping on the target RAN.
-If there is no N3 tunnel for such MBS session, the target RAN provides a DL tunnel information for shared MBS N3 tunnel in step 10.
-The MB-SMF informs the UPF of the DL tunnel information.
-If there is no tunnel between the UPF and MBSU, DL tunnel information should be allocated and sent to the MBSF/MBSU.
+The unicast PDU session and mapped Qos flow of UE corresponding to the MBS session is handed over to target RAN after Handover.
+If the target RAN does not support MBS and there is no active MBS data from MB-UPF to UPF, the SMF request MB-SMF to send the DL packet to UPF.
+When the UPF receives the MBS data, it send to UE via unicast PDU session..

 After step 11, the UPF sends the end marker packet(s) to Source RAN via unicast PDU session or MBS session for the UE.
 If the end marker packet(s) is sent in the shared tunnel, the UPF needs to identify the UE in the end marker packet(s).
 The Source RAN forwards the end marker packets) to target RAN.